 Planck Surveyor, also planned for launch in 2007, is a proposed European Space Agency far infrared-submillimeter mission.
 Planck will image the anisotropies of the cosmic background radiation over the entire sky with exceptional resolution and sensitivity, and will provide a uniform submillimeter map of the sky.

-2011: The James Webb Space Telescope, planned for launch in about 2011, is a visible/infrared space mission which will have extremely good sensitivity and resolution, giving us the best views yet of the sky in the near-mid infrared.
+2021: The James Webb Space Telescope, planned for launch in 2021, is a visible/infrared space mission which will have extremely good sensitivity and resolution, giving us the best views yet of the sky in the near-mid infrared.
 JWST will be used to study the early universe and the formation of galaxies, stars and planets.